 London based artist Pallas Citroen established The Bomb Factory Art Foundation in January 2015, after acquiring the space and necessary funding in late 2014, she designed and project managed the build till completion.
 Pallas is now the Strategy Development Director of The Bomb Factory, working towards expanding relationships with other Art organisations and the community, as well as aiding in the creation of the future programme of events and overseeing the development of The Foundation.
 She continues her art practice, focusing on sculpture and installation.

-Ellie joined The Bomb Factory in 2018 and is now in charge of our social media and is the acting gallery manager.
-Ellie is also the founder and director of Guts Gallery providing support for established and emerging artists navigating BAME, female, working-class and queer identities.
+Ellie joined The Bomb Factory in 2018 and is now gallery manager and social media manager.
+Ellie is also the founder and director of Guts Gallery, supporting underrepresented artists.

 Alex Landrum is a highly regarded painter having shown his work nationally and internationally and an established figure in Fine Art higher education.
 He has co-edited two collections of essays on art, aesthetics and philosophy with Edward Whittaker, Nonsite to Celebration Park: Essays on art and the politics of Space 2007 and Painting with Architecture in Mind 2009.
 He has been working as a Senior Lecturer on the MA Fine Art course at Central Saint Martin’s College of Arts & Design, since 1999.
 He was also a Senior Lecturer at Bath Spa University College on the BA (hons) Fine Art & MA Fine Art courses from 1988-2011.